Understanding eCommerce Architecture: Building a Strong Foundation for Online Success

 Cons of Three-Tier Architecture:

-• Difficult to scale, as layers handle data volume surges or traffic loads with major modifications
+• Difficult to scale, as layers handle data volume surges or traffic loads with significant modifications

 • More complex and time-consuming to upgrade